A theory for the zeros of Riemann $\zeta$ and other $L$-functions (updated): Numerical analysis: Zeta -function

 Instead of solving the exact equation \eqref{exact_eq2} we will initially consider its first order approximation, which is equation \eqref{FinalTranscendence}.
 As we will see, this approximation already yields surprisingly accurate values for the Riemann zeros.
 These approximate solutions will be used to study the GUE statistics and prime number counting function in the next two sections.

 Let us first consider how the approximate solution given by \eqref{Lambert} is modified by the presence of the $\arg\zeta$ term in \eqref{FinalTranscendence}.
-Numerically, we compute $\arg\zeta$ taking its principal value.
-As already discussed, the function $\arg\zeta\(\tfrac{1}{2} + i y\)$ oscillates around zero, as shown in Figure~\ref{fig:arg_counting} (left).
-At a zero it can be well-defined by the limit \eqref{deltadef}, which is generally not zero.
-For example, for the first Riemann zero $y_1 = 14.1347\dotsc$, \beq \lim_{\delta \to 0^+} \arg \zeta \( \tfrac{1}{2}+\delta + i y_1 \) = 0.157873919880941213041945. \eeq The $\arg \zeta$ term plays an important role and indeed improves the estimate of the $n$-th zero.
+Based on the discussion in section~\ref{Soft}, up to rather high $y <10^{10}$, $S(y)$ is almost always on the principal branch, thus we numerically compute $\arg\zeta$ by taking its principal value.
+This is not necessarily correct given the growth of $S(y)$, thus we check it is indeed a zero to a high number of digits by verifying $|L(\rho)| = 0$ to this precision.
+Numerically this prescription of taking the $\Arg$ rather than the $\arg$ seems to be better near a zero $y_n$ than for typical $y$.\footnote{We remind the reader that $\arg \zeta = \Arg \zeta + 2\pi n$, with $-\pi < \Arg \zeta <\pi $, where $n$ is an integer.} As already discussed, the function $\arg\zeta\(\tfrac{1}{2} + i y\)$ oscillates around zero, as shown in Figure~\ref{fig:arg_counting} (left).
+At a zero it can be well-defined by the limit \eqref{deltadef}.
+For example, for the first Riemann zero $y_1 = 14.1347\dotsc$, \beq \lim_{\delta \to 0^+} \arg \zeta \( \tfrac{1}{2}+\delta + i y_1 \) = 0.157873919880941213041945..... \eeq The $\arg \zeta$ term plays an essential role and indeed improves the estimate of the $n$-th zero.
 This can be seen in Figure~\ref{fig:trans_zeros}, where we compare the estimate given by \eqref{Lambert} with the numerical solutions of \eqref{FinalTranscendence}.

 Since equation \eqref{FinalTranscendence} typically alternates in sign around a zero, we can apply a root finder method in an appropriate interval, centered around the approximate solution $\tilde{y}_n$ given by formula \eqref{Lambert}.
 Some of the solutions obtained in this way are presented in Table~\ref{some_zeros} (left), and are accurate up to the number of decimal places shown.
 We used only Mathematica or some very simple algorithms to perform these numerical computations, taken from standard open source numerical libraries.